ocp-cmdg/ingrid2python/docs/index.md

-## Welcome to GitHub Pages
+## Ingrid to Python/Xarray commands

-You can use the [editor on GitHub](https://github.com/naomi-henderson/ingrid2python/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.
+Our beloved `ingrid` methods are becoming obsolete

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Help us document equivalent python commands using the [editor on GitHub](https://github.com/naomi-henderson/ingrid2python/edit/main/docs/index.md) to maintain and preview the content of these pages.

 ### Markdown